buildpacks-community/kpack-cli/docs/kp_image_save.md

       --git string                            git repository url
       --git-revision string                   git revision such as commit, tag, or branch (default "main") -h, --help                                  help for save
-      --local-path string                     registry location of where the local source code will be uploaded to --local-path-destination-image string   registry location of source image -n, --namespace string                      kubernetes namespace
+      --local-path string                     path to local source code --local-path-destination-image string   registry location of where the local source code will be uploaded to (default "<image-tag-repo>-source")
+  -n, --namespace string                      kubernetes namespace
       --output string                         print Kubernetes resources in the specified format; supported formats are: yaml, json.
                                                 The output can be used with the "kubectl apply -f" command.
 To allow this, the command